cverish/go-jwt-rest-api/README.md

 and user modification/deletion.
 Access to routes is dependent on (a) authentication status and (b) role-based authorization.

+Authorization is handled via JWT access and refresh tokens saved within the client's cookies.
+The cookies are set to `HTTPOnly` and `Secure`, with the `Domain` specified, to increase security.
+When the access token is refreshed with the refresh token, the user's authorization is confirmed before new cookies are issued.
+All passwords are stored as hashes in the database.

 You'll first need to create an admin user using the `/api/v1/admin/manage/create-initial-admin` endpoint.
 Once a user has been created, this endpoint will no longer allow for creation of an admin user.
 You can then log in as the admin at `/api/v1/auth/login`.